-During effective, nutritive sucking, your baby uses the structures of his or her mouth to compress the milk sinuses beneath your breast and move milk into the back of his or her throat to swallow.
-Initially, your baby may seem to suck in rapid bursts to trigger milk let-down, also called the milk-ejection reflex.
-Once let-down occurs, your baby should suck at the rate of about one suck a second, pausing only to take a breath with every few sucks.
+During effective sucking (nutritive sucking), your baby's mouth compresses the milk sinuses in your breast.
+This creates a vacuum to move milk to the back of the baby's throat to swallow.
+At first, your baby may seem to suck in quick bursts to trigger milk let-down.
+Once let-down happens, your baby should suck at the rate of about 1 suck a second.
+He or she pauses only to take a breath with every few sucks.

 Click Image to Enlarge

 Listen for swallowing.
 You should hear a "huh-ah" or soft "k" sound deep in the baby's throat as he or she sucks.
-Some babies swallow softly and other gulp loudly.
-You should NOT hear a clicking or smacking sound.
+Some babies swallow softly and others gulp loudly.
+You should not hear a clicking or smacking sound.

 Watch your baby's jaw.
 You should see rhythmic movement in the muscle that runs from the lower jaw to the ear when she or he is sucking deeply.
-You should also notice rhythmic movement that begins at the edge of the baby's chin and travels down her or his throat as baby sucks and swallows.
-You should NOT see deep dimpling of his cheeks.
+You should also notice rhythmic movement that begins at the edge of the baby's chin.
+This travels down her or his throat as your baby sucks and swallows.
+You should not see deep dimpling in your baby's cheeks.